winghongchan/dark-docs/README.md

 # Dark Docs
 A dark theme for the Google Docs web app, based on the appearance of dark modes in other Google products.
-Subtle animations added and major [Material Design](https://m3.material.io/) consistency fixes added.

 If [Stylus](https://add0n.com/stylus.html) is installed on your browser,\
 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-238b8b.svg)](https://userstyles.world/api/style/2597.user.css)